 Ribo-seq ORFs

-The first stage of this work involved making a consensus set of Ribo-seq ORFs identified by seven recent experimental publications mapped to GENCODE version 35 annotations.
+The initial stage of this work involved making a first consensus set of Ribo-seq ORFs identified by seven recent experimental publications mapped to GENCODE version 35 annotations.
 A manuscript detailing this work is available here.
 A supplementary file containing these 7,264 Ribo-seq ORFs, plus other data, is attached to the publication.
 A bigBed file is available here, and the URL https://ftp.ebi.ac.uk/pub/databases/gencode/riboseq_orfs/data/Ribo-seq_ORFs.bb can be used to create a custom track on the Ensembl or UCSC genome browsers.